12 Outdoor Dining Spots to Enjoy in Boston This Spring

 How to order: Tables available on a first-come, first-served basis

-How to order: Reserve a table online
+How to order: Reserve online

 Dorchester Brewing Company